AA Is Becoming More Accessible. Is It More Inclusive?

 AA is making efforts to accommodate people of diverse backgrounds and needs.
 The statistics indicate only partial success.
 Despite the reality that we are confronted with an affliction that knows no gender, racial, socioeconomic, or sexual preference barriers, we are still very much an old white male hetero Christian based fellowship.
 We are learning to welcome and respect diversity and change but the battle to create a fellowship that is inclusive for all is made more arduous by our insistence in clinging to archaic outdated dogmatic literature.

-David is a sixty two year-old agnostic alcoholic whose drinking career began late in life after growing up with an alcoholic father.
+David is an agnostic alcoholic whose drinking career began late in life after growing up with an alcoholic father.
 After twelve years of daily drinking, he came to believe that a substance greater than himself trapped him in the same addictive cycle that had trapped various members of his family on both sides.
 Desperate for outside help, he found secular AA on-line in 2018 and was able to avoid the conflict with religion and a mandatory belief in god that traditional AA insists on imposing on members.
 His home group is Beyond Belief Toronto and he celebrated two years sobriety in December 2020.

 This is David’s fourth article on AA Agnostica: Here are the previous three: